OrdnanceSurvey/os-data-hub-tutorials/quick-start/docs/leaflet-adding-gpx.md

 NOTE: The start and end coordinates are passed to the `getLatLng()` function to ensure that the value only contains a latitude and longitude [in that order].
 It is possible that the position might include elevation as an optional third value &ndash; which is unsupported when creating a Leaflet marker icon.

 That's it!
-You can view the full version [here](/public/os-data-hub-tutorials/dist/quick-start/leaflet-adding-gpx.php).
+You can access the full version [here](/public/os-data-hub-tutorials/dist/quick-start/leaflet-adding-gpx.php) (or view the [source code](/public/os-data-hub-tutorials/dist/quick-start/source-view.html#leaflet-adding-gpx) if you prefer).